rodrigovivi/linux/drm-intel.rst

   domain experts, maybe maintainers.
 Also include maintainers and reviewers of the userspace component for new ABI, which often means non-Intel people.
 In case of doubt ask maintainers for a reasonable list of people.
-Make sure you gather their input actively, don't expect them to deliver it on their on - most are really busy.
+Make sure you gather their input actively, don't expect them to deliver it on their own - most are really busy.

 * Have agreement among all these stakeholders what the code should look like in